eyalfish/ARTOVeQ/README.md

 1. Once trained, the model's compression rate can not be altered
 2. Inference can only begin after all the compressed features arrive at the inferring device

-Our work tackles these challenges $`(i-ii)`$ by designing a learned compression mechanism that is independent of the network architecture and focuses on the quantization process itself.
+Our work tackles these challenges $`(1-2)`$ by designing a learned compression mechanism that is independent of the network architecture and focuses on the quantization process itself.

 ![](ARTOVeQ_ArchitectureV@.png)